WordPress Hosting: Which Hosting Service Is Right For You & Your Personal Website?

 - It scales with your blog or business thanks to unmetered bandwidth and traffic

 - Speed and performance are never an issue, despite being a shared hosting provider

-SiteGround – Customer Support Experts
+#2.
+SiteGround – Best Tech Support

-SiteGround boasts being one of the most widely used hosting provider amongst WordPress website owners.
+SiteGround boasts being one of the most widely used hosting providers amongst WordPress website owners.
 They offer hosting plans to meet the needs of new bloggers, startup companies, and even businesses that have scaled to become enterprise level.

 This hosting provider is considered one of the top contenders for these reasons:

-- In addition to catering to bloggers and freelancers, it helps e-commerce sites with free SSL certificates, a free shopping cart install, and even PCI compliant servers so customer data is never compromised
+- In addition to catering to bloggers and freelancers, it helps e-commerce sites with free SSL certificates, a free shopping cart install, and even PCI-compliant servers so customer data is never compromised

 - It offers free site transfers and CMS installs for those that are moving hosting providers and need help setting up

 - The datacenters span the globe and are located in the USA, Europe, and Asia to meet the needs of all customers, regardless of geography